BrilworksarrowBlogarrowNews & Insights

 2. Development & Maintenance Complexity

-Integrating third-party SDKs into React Native can be far from straightforward.
-Conflicts between dependency managers like CocoaPods and Swift Package Manager, or incompatibilities with the React Native bridge, can delay releases or require awkward workarounds.
-Native integration remains smoother for many of these cases.
+Integrating third-party SDKs in React Native can be complicated due to conflicts between CocoaPods, Swift Package Manager, or the React Native bridge.
+Native development often provides smoother integration in these cases.

 Addressing Common Misconceptions & Providing Balance

 React Native has been used in production for years by companies like Meta, Shopify, and Microsoft.
-It’s not a perfect fit for every use case, but it's mature enough for many real-world applications, provided teams understand its boundaries and plan accordingly.
+It is mature enough for real-world applications when limitations are understood.

 When React Native Development Still Shines (Despite Its Limitations)